secretGeek/dod/README.md

 When you've done everything you can with [Ruby On Rails](http://rubyonrails.org/)

-When you've reached the limits of [Haskell on a Horse](http://haskell.on-a-horse.org/)
+When you've reached the limits of *Haskell on a Horse* and *Cobol on Cogs*...

 It's time to meet _the MVC Web Framework to end all MVC Web frameworks._